joe-glasgow/round-keeper/README.md

 ## Start a server

+The simplest way to start up a server is using the npm start command inside the project.
+This assumes python is available on the command line.

+    npm start

-Spin up a localhost by using the following [python](https://www.python.org/) command:
+Alternatively, spin up a localhost by using the following [python](https://www.python.org/) command:

     python -m SimpleHTTPServer [port]